-Where possible, you should ensure that a roll call is carried out as soon as possible at the designated assembly point(s), and/or receive reports from wardens designated to 'sweep' the premises.
+Carry out a roll call as soon as possible at the designated assembly point(s), and/or receive reports from wardens designated to 'sweep' the premises.
 You should note any people who are unaccounted for.
 In a real evacuation this information will need to be passed to the fire and rescue service on arrival.